 Run the numbers

 We have a handy refinance calculator that makes it easy to see your break-even point and how much you can save by refinancing.
 Once you create an account with us, you can also make your own Loan Estimates to see the breakdown of all the costs associated with your refinance depending on which loan options you are considering.

 So long as your lender does not charge prepayment penalties or look for a “seasoning” period between your mortgages (establishing a certain time frame between appraisals), you can refinance as often and as soon as you would like.
 However, you should only refinance if it fits your personal/financial situation and goals.

 Review your options

 We’re more than happy to help walk you through your refinance options and find the right choice for you.
-You can schedule a call with one of our non-commissioned Loan Consultants, or you can get started on your refinance journey here.
+You can schedule a call with one of our non-commissioned Mortgage Experts, or you can get started on your refinance journey here.